BillingtonDev/Sentiment_Analysis_Youtube/README.md

 **Overview**

 This project is a part of a group effort to analyze the sentiment of YouTube comments comparing the United States and Great Britain.
-We aim to explore the differences in sentiment between these two regions.
+We aim to explore the differences in sentiment between these two regions, and consider the effect of the comments sentiment to the interaction on a video.

 **Contents**